 - Take time for yourself.
 Ask other family members, friends, or someone you hire to step in, even just for a few hours, while you run errands, get some exercise, or just relax.
 You can also look into adult day care programs in your area.

 - Learn as much as you can about your loved one's disease so you’ll know how you can help.
-You'll also understand what changes to expect in her behavior or symptoms.
+You'll also understand what changes to expect in their behavior or symptoms.

-- Don’t do everything for him.
+- Don’t do everything for them.
 People with Alzheimer’s can’t do everything they used to, but they can do some things with a little help.
 Let your loved one handle some tasks, like getting dressed or folding laundry.
-Give him time to finish it on his own, but step in when he needs help.
-Help him set goals for completing tasks, and celebrate when he reaches them.
+Give them time to finish it on theirown, but step in when they need help.
+Help them set goals for completing tasks, and celebrate when they reache them.

-- Talk to your loved one about his family affairs.
+- Talk to your loved one about their family affairs.
 You should know your loved one's wishes about a living will, durable power of attorney, and do-not-resuscitate (DNR) order.
-Try to talk to him about these things as early in his disease as you can.
+Try to talk to them about these things as early in their disease as you can.